DevenBhatkar/digitalgarden/src/site/notes/Workspace/3.JAVA/📚 Introduction to JAVA.md

 ---

-### 🤔 Is Java Hard?

-- Java **may feel difficult at the beginning**, especially if you're coming from languages like Python or JavaScript.

-- In those languages, you can print something in **one line**, but Java needs **multiple lines** for the same task.

-- But once you're building **bigger applications**, the line count becomes similar across languages.

----

 ### ✅ Why Java is Preferred

 - Java is a **readable** language — easy to understand line by line.